 Userentity in the new project:

-The User Interface section contains the project screens, as well as the Themes node to manage custom themes, the Message Bundle node for quick access to localized messages and the Main Menu node for opening the menu descriptor:
+The User Interface section contains the project views, as well as the Themes node to manage custom CSS, the Message Bundle node for quick access to localized messages and the Main Menu node for opening the menu descriptor:

-As you can see, the project already contains a few screens:
+As you can see, the project already contains a few views: